FatManWalking/the_fat_bot/README.md

 # the_fat_bot
 A reinforcement trained bot for doom, created as part of a machine learning research project at DHBW Mannheim

+The some files were written as jupyter notebooks while using jupytext to automatically convert them to python files to minimize meta files.

 ## How to navigate this project
 ### `\lib`
 Contains references and directories which have been added and worked with in the devolopment of this project